This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Batresh felt her chest tighten.
 She watched as servants brought platters and goblets to the table.
 She looked at the Queen and ventured, “May our court remain and dine with us?
 We have no such proscription.”

-The Queen looked at Batresh as if she were a disobedient child who must be disciplined, “Of course.
-The unclean,” she began, looking around the table.
+The Queen looked at Batresh as if she were a disobedient child who must be disciplined, “Of course,” she began, looking around the table.
 She raised her voice to be sure that everyone could hear, and stood.
 “The unclean have no such traditions.”
 She swallowed, then looked around the table and began again, “The court of Ishtar is immune to corruption.
 We may mingle with the unclean and remain unblemished.”
 At that moment, platters of meats, bread and fruit were brought to the table.
-Servants carrying elaborately ornamented amphorae, poured wine into goblets.
+Servants carrying ornamented amphorae, poured wine into goblets.

 Amun sent another message to Batresh, “Tread carefully, my wife.
 The timeline has changed.
 The Potacas are here.”